-Having assured the reliability of the laser measurements, the resultant spectra are shown in Fig. 11, normalized at 500 nm.
+Having assured the reliability of the laser measurements, the resultant spectra are shown in Fig. 9, normalized at 500 nm.
 Normalization at other wavelengths was carried out, but the 500 nm normalization was the most consistent one, since the high-wavelength tails of all distance measurements overlapped perfectly, and no large discrepancies appeared at the two peaks.
-Of course, some deviation of the curves is expected on the low-wavelength side due to absorption, and this is exactly what is observed.
-Additional analysis cross checks, such as Moyal fits and spectral integrations, verified this behavior.
-Since the laser measurements aimed at a qualitative understanding of the double-peaked behavior of the PHT-0044 data and a cross-check of the LED data, further quantitative analysis was deemed beyond the scope of this paper.

 The spectra at distances of a few mm's from the excitation source should closely match the "source spectrum" provided by the SciFi manufacturers.
-For PHT-0044 (and BCF-12), however, the peak emission is listed by them at 435 nm with no evidence of secondary strength at 460-470 nm.
+For PHT-0044 (and BCF-12), however, the peak emission is listed by them at 435nm with no evidence of secondary strength at 460-470 nm.
 Our measurements are in disagreement to those reference spectra: while some strength is evident at 435 nm, the peak emission is at 460-470 nm, instead.
-One explanation may lie in the attenuation length measurements, shown in Figs. 7 and 8.
+One explanation may lie in the attenuation length measurements, shown in Figs. 6 and 7.
 The attenuation length at 460 nm is ~400 cm, compared to ~80 cm at 435 nm.
 Thus, if the source spectrum has secondary emission strength around 460-470 nm, the reduced attenuation of the latter compared to the former can result in the double-peak structure observed in our measurements.
-It is worth noting here that the blue emitting fibres in reference [3], the equivalent fibre types from Kuraray (SCSF-81 and SCSF-81M) , and several blue-emitting plastic scintillator data (BC-400, BC-404 and BC-408 from St. Gobain as well as EJ-200 from Eljen ) all show a "shoulder" in the source emission spectra in the region of 460-470 nm.
+It is worth noting here that the blue emitting fibers in Ref.
+[3], the equivalent fiber types from Kuraray (SCSF-81 and SCSF-81M), and several blue-emitting plastic scintillator data (BC-400, BC-404 and BC-408 from St. Gobain as well as EJ-200 from Eljen) all show a "shoulder" in the source emission spectra in the region of 460-470 nm.